kubilus1/gendev/README.md

 * The 32x stuff is currently deprecated.
 I may create steps to build this toolchain again in the future.
-* All testing is done on 64bit Ubuntu installations, specifically Zesty and Trusty.
+* All testing is done on 64bit Ubuntu installations, specifically Bionic.
   Your mileage may vary with other distros.
 * [FreeBSD instructions](doc/FreeBSD.md)
 * This project is still way too messy, and hopefully I have time to cleanup cruft bit by bit.